liquicode/serverkit/docs/external/testing-output.md

   120) Log Module Tests
     √ should be able to log a message

+  130) TaskManager Tests
+Hello World from the Test task.
+    √ should be able to schedule a task
+Hello World from the Test task.

   140) StorageService Tests
     √ Should create the test storage service